The dos and don’ts of crew accommodation

 “Intercommunication skills are the most important skills in the yachting industry”, says Kylie.
 When you’re first meeting crew, try to listen more and talk less, and don’t give away too much information.
 Kylie also emphasises the importance of body language.
 “I believe this to be just as important as verbal communication.
 Your eye contact, facial expressions and body all tell a story.”

 Other areas of communication to be mindful of include managing your speaking volume, and using slang words and swearing.
 “It really doesn’t help anyone if you’re gossiping about the place, even if you think that you might be helping (remember the superyacht industry is very small and gossip moves around very quickly).”

-Don’t treat your trip as just a jolly
+Don’t treat your trip as a 'jolly'

 Remember; a trip to Antibes as yacht crew is not the same as a mates’ holiday in Magaluf.
 As Kylie points out, “People who are staying in a crew house are usually on a business trip, whether it be to look for work or to do a course.
 Therefore, they really don’t appreciate the late-hour parties after the pub closes, or the stinky laundry floating around in public areas.”